IN THE NEWS

 • You are the abused child of a U.S. citizen or Lawful Permanent Resident.

-• You are the spouse of a U.S. citizen or Lawful Permanent Resident that is abusing your child/children.
+• You are the spouse of a U.S. citizen or Lawful Permanent Resident who is abusing your child/children.

 Whichever category you fall under, you must also demonstrate a good moral character and provide evidence that you have married your spouse/partner in good faith.